yalabot/angular-foundation/src/topbar/docs/readme.md

 - `mobile-show-parent-link`: will copy parent links into dropdowns for mobile navigation.
 - `scrolltop`: jump to top when sticky nav menu toggle is clicked

+The has-dropdown directive can be disabled by setting the attribute to false.

 See the demo page for example on how to use this and visit the [Foundation docs](http://foundation.zurb.com/docs/components/topbar.html) for more details.